CDCgov/phdi/containers/validation/description.md

 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
 3. Navigate to `/phdi/containers/validation/`.
 4. Make a fresh virtual environment with `python -m venv .venv`.
-5. Activate the virtual environement with `source .venv/bin/activate` (MacOS and Linux), `venv\Scripts\activate` (Windows Command Prompt), or `.venv\Scripts\Activate.ps1` (Windows Power Shell).
+5. Activate the virtual environment with `source .venv/bin/activate` (MacOS and Linux), `venv\Scripts\activate` (Windows Command Prompt), or `.venv\Scripts\Activate.ps1` (Windows Power Shell).
-5. Install all of the Python dependencies for the validation service with `pip install -r requirements.txt` into your virtual environment.
+5. Install all Python dependencies for the validation service with `pip install -r requirements.txt` into your virtual environment.
 6. Run the FHIR Converter on `localhost:8080` with `python -m uvicorn app.main:app --host 0.0.0.0 --port 8080`.

 ### Building the Docker Image